The Shaving Industry

 I knew about the price differences between male and female products.

 I started to buy male products that I could use for myself.
 Yes, I always purchased dark colored products because they were so much cheaper.
-Also, I compared the ingredients for men and women’s product, the same things!
+Also, I compared the ingredients for men and women’s products, the same things!

 I used to always purchase the Neutrogena Oil-Free Acne Face Wash Daily Face Scrub for $5.99 for just 4.2 fluid ounces.
 But then, I realized that I could get the Neutrogena Men Daily Invigorating Foaming Gel Face Wash is only $4.93 for 5.1 fluid ounces.
 Just one fluid ounce difference and 1 dollar difference.
 As stated earlier, it may just seem like it is a dollar, but it adds up once you go shopping and buy loads of beauty and hygienic products.